Sign up for the latest news & insights

 If you are proposing between 20 and 99 redundancies, the consultation must start at least 30 days before the first dismissal.
 If the number is more than 100, that period is 45 days.

-But when is the employer required to collectively consult?
-This will depend on three issues.
+When the employer required to collectively consult will depend on three issues:

 - Firstly whether there is a ‘proposal to dismiss’.
 This is really about what’s in the employer’s mind.
 If the employer is considered to merely be contemplating dismissals, then collective consultation is not required.
 Equally, if a decision has already been made, then this would be considered too late.
 If the timing is executed poorly, there may be a breach, which could affect the fairness of the dismissals.